AmsterdamUniversityPress/platform-documentation/transfertitleownership.md

 2. alternatively, send a title transfer notification to CrossRef
 3. make sure all DOIs (of the title) of the disposing publisher are registrered with CrossRef

-Rembemr, the above only applies if one title is transferred.
+Remember, the above only applies if one title is transferred.
 If _all_ titles are aquired, the disposing publisher's prefix is transferred over to the acquiring publisher.

 ## see also